James Perry (luthier): Apprenticeship and early career: 1773–1781

+Map of Kilkenny, c.
+1780, showing Back Lane and Red Lane.

 James was apprenticed to his brother Thomas at Anglesea Street in Dublin between 1773 and 1780.
 By then, his brother Thomas had been working independently for nearly 15 years and was a very accomplished maker.
 There, James learned his trade as a luthier and adopted many traits typical of the Perry school.
 Throughout his career, James' instruments would continue to bear a stark resemblance to that of his brothers' early period.

 Following his apprenticeship in Dublin, James moved to Kilkenny in 1781 and set up his own shop on a street known as Back Lane (now Saint Kieran's Street).
 It is possible that he decided to move to Kilkenny to avoid competing with his more established brother and teacher, Thomas, just as his other brother, John, had moved to Belfast around 1768.
 On August 18, 1781, James posted an advertisement in Finn's Leinster Journal to help spread the word of his new business in Kilkenny which read:

 Perry's newspaper advertisement in Finn's Leinster Journal, August 18, 1781.